alexmartinezmiguel/TFM-Travels-Offers-Classification/README.md

 # Classification of Travel Offers for Shared-Mobility Applications

 This repository contains all the code produced and needed for the development of my master's thesis as a part of the MSc in Principle Fundamentals of Data Science.

-The work has been developed in framework of the Europen project called Ride2Rail.
+The work has been developed in the framework of a European project called Ride2Rail and whose objective is to build an innovative system to classify multimodal mobility solutions along different categories.
+On the one hand, we provide a detailed description of the three modules developed in this work which are to be incorporated in the Ride2Rail system.
+On the other hand, we use a simplified version of this multimodal offer classifier to categorize a set of trip alternatives.
+Finally, we train a recommender system to learn users’ preferences and generate personalized trip offer rankings.
+We compare two different approaches: one without including the categorization of the offers (i.e., without content) and one including it.
+This last approach shows considerably better results and therefore proves the usefulness of this specific categorization.

 ## Contributions